ruyjr/ruyjr/README.md

 Hi there 👋
-My name is Ruy Barbosa da Costa Júnior, I'm a programmer from Brazil and I speak English.
+My name is Ruy Barbosa da Costa Júnior, I'm a programmer from Brazil.

-I'm also a businessman and my company is Verde Leão - Comunicação e Marketing Digital "https://verdeleao.com.br/".

 I'm passionate about creating awesome websites and helping clients achieve their online goals.